 SPLIT AIR CONDITIONING INSTALLATION

-We make it easy to install your new split system air conditioner.
-Simply purchase your system from us and we'll arrange for a licensed installer to come to your premises.
+We want it to be an easy process for you when installing a new split system air conditioning system with Lawson Air.
+Simply purchase your system from us and we'll book in a licensed installer to come to your premises.
 SHOP NOW

 HOW IT WORKS

-1. Contact our friendly team at Lawson Air Conditioning and we will help you choose the best air conditioning unit for you.
+1. Contact our friendly team at Lawson Air Conditioning and we will assist you to choose the most efficient air conditioning unit for you.
 Please check our online shop for more options.
 SHOP NOW

-2. We offer free onsite quotes, friendly professional team will come to your premises and assist your specific requirements.
+2. We provide free onsite quotes, friendly and highly skilled team will come to your premises and assist your specific needs.

-3. We will arrange a day and time of your installation.
-A licensed technician will complete your installation.
+3. We will arrange a day and best suited time of your installation.